Use home organization mapping

 The person who can bring the spirit of laughter into a room is indeed blessed – Bennett Cerf

-Now, you can, if you are an artist, hand draw each space, closet, and special area of your home by hand and sketch them.
-Me, however, I can not draw.
-So I choose this method.
+Now, you can, if you are an artist, hand draw each space, closet, and specific area of your home by hand and sketch them.
+Me, however, I cannot draw.
+So, I chose this method.

 If you would like to listen to the recent podcast of this post, click below:

 We started our home renovation project back in 2000 when my husband and I bought our first home.
 It was a sweet one-level ranch-style three bedrooms, two baths with a full basement.
 It was built in 1966 and had some minor cosmetic changes done to it.
-So when we moved in, my husband gutted it, with the exception of the bathrooms and the kitchen.
-We decided to take on these at a later time since they cost the most money and most disruption.
+So, when we moved in, my husband gutted it, except for the bathrooms and the kitchen.
+We decided to take them later since they cost the most money and were the most disruption.

 I didn’t realize it at the time, but I was using my home organization mapping method back then to remodel our home.
 When I think about it now, it makes me chuckle a bit.

 You see, back then we did not have Pinterest.
 What we did have were cameras and libraries.
-I spent two to three weeks going to local home improvement stores and taking pictures of shelving, paint, molding, and furniture and storage systems.
+I spent two to three weeks going to local home improvement stores and taking pictures of shelving, paint, molding, furniture, and storage systems.
 Then, I went to the library and checked out loads of current home remodeling books.
 You know, those big ones with beautiful pictures and ideas.
 Since we have a small home, I looked for ones for smaller spaces.

 Here is how to use the Home Organization Mapping System: